A Brief History

 That was not the case on September 27, 1944.

 In a battle that lasted perhaps just minutes, America’s 445th Bomb Group suffered the worst losses of any American bomb group in all of World War II.
+Navigational errors led the doomed bomb group to become separated from the main bomber stream and to lose their fighter escorts.
 The battle began with America’s 39 planes facing an attack by between 100 and 150 German fighters.
 The Americans used their famed B-24 Liberator to conduct their bombing raid, whereas the German fighters defending their city consisted of FW-190s and ME-109s.
 The outnumbered Americans were nearly completely wiped out with 25 bombers crashing into German soil, two planes crash-landing in occupied France, and one crashing near Brussels, Belgium.
-Two that did cross the English Channel were forced to land at the emergency strip at Manston, while one crashed near the base in Norfolk, and only a mere four American bombers actually landed at Tibenham.
+Two that did cross the English Channel were forced to land at the emergency strip at Manston, while one crashed near the base in Norfolk, and only a mere four American bombers actually landed at their home base in Tibenham.
 In addition to the loss of planes, 115 out of 238 pilots and crewmen were killed in action or died of injuries sustained in the brief battle.
 Two more died in crashes in Norfolk and in Belgium, respectively.
-By contrast and despite numerical superiority, Germany lost a comparable number of 29 planes with 18 of their pilots being killed in action.
+By contrast and despite numerical superiority, Germany lost a comparable number of aircraft, 29 planes with 18 of their pilots being killed in action.
+Shooting down so many German fighter planes is a testament to the skill and tenacity of the American gunners manning the defensive machine guns on the heavily armed Liberators.

 Regardless of concerns about morale, America could sustain its losses at this point in the war much more than Germany could and despite the tragedy for America, Germany would still ultimately lose the world’s worst war.
 Indeed, as indicated above, the overall devastation to Kassel over the course of the war is almost difficult to comprehend.